Painful intelligence: What AI can tell us about human suffering: Learning as incremental minimization of errors

-After we have got the data, we need to define how to actually perform the learning.
+After we have somehow found enough good data, we need to define how to actually perform the learning.
 Most often, the learning is based on formulating some kind of error, and the network then tries to minimize it by an algorithm.
 The error is a function of the data, i.e.\ something that can be computed based on the data at our disposal, and tells us something about how well the system is performing.
 Suppose the data we have consists of a large number of photographs and the associated categories (cat/dog etc.).
-To recognize patterns in the images, the network could learn by minimizing the percentage of input images classified incorrectly, called classification error.
+To recognize patterns in the images, the network could learn by minimizing the percentage of input images classified incorrectly, which is called classification error.
 Alternatively, suppose we want to learn to predict how an agent's actions change the world---say, how activation of an artificial muscle changes the position of the arm of a robot.
-In that case, what is minimized is prediction error: The magnitude of the difference between the predicted result of the action and the true result of the action (which can be observed after the action).
-Such errors don't usually go to zero, i.e.\ there will always be some error left even after a lot of learning.
-This is due to the uncertain and uncontrollable nature of the world and an agent's actions; that's another theme we will discuss in detail in later chapters.
+In that case, what should be minimized is prediction error: the magnitude of the difference between the predicted result of the action and the true result of the action (which can be observed after the action).
+Such errors don't usually go to zero, i.e.\ some error will be left even after a lot of learning.
+This is due to the uncertain and uncontrollable nature of the world and an agent's actions; that is another theme we will discuss in detail in later chapters.